WangCheng0116/ML/AndrewNgMLCourse/note.md

 # Normal Equation
-My own interpretation: Instead of thinking it from calculus perspective, let's do it in matrix:
+My own interpretation: Instead of thinking of it from calculus perspective, let's do it in matrix:
 We want to find a x_hat where it will lead to minimal error, based on this property, we will know the only possible solution lies in the project of vector y onto column space of X, so we have
 $X^T (y - Xθ) = 0$
 therefore $θ=(X^T X)^{(-1)} X^T y$